 What are your requirements for adoptive families?

-Prospected adopted couples must be married for a minimum of two years, have no more than two biological children and be no younger than the age 21 or older than age 45.
-All prospected adoptive parents must be actively involved in a Christ-centered church of their choice.
+Prospective adopted couples must be married for a minimum of two years if first marriage and five years or more if married more than once, have no more than two biological children and be no younger than the age 21 or older than age 45.
+All prospective adoptive parents must be actively involved in a Christ-centered church of their choice.

 Do couples have to be infertile to adopt through your agency?

 We have many couples that have biological children and choose to expand their families via adoption.

 How long will we have to wait to get a baby?